smarter-sh/smarter/docs/source/smarter-framework/guides/claude-code/claude-code-getting-started-guide.rst

    inline with ``--api_key``.

 **"No llm_clients found"**
-   Your administrator has not yet assigned a llm_client to your account.
-Ask them to grant you access to a llm_client configured with the Anthropic provider.
+   Your administrator has not yet assigned an llm_client to your account.
+Ask them to grant you access to an llm_client configured with the Anthropic provider.

 **Slow or timed-out responses**
    Run ``smarter status``.
 If the platform is healthy, the delay is on